The Sirius 2 has been discontinued. If you're looking for something new, check out the best three-season tents for 2022.

 This tent was discounted nicely just when I was looking to switch to a free standing tent...a necessity for camping on the wooden platforms (chickees) found in the Everglades.

-It has proved to be the perfect companion for Florida camping, namely because it is so well ventilated.
-On hot, steamy nights, pitch it so the fly flaps face open into the wind and you have a wind scoop (also blows the bugs out of the vestibules).
+It has proven to be the perfect companion for Florida camping, namely because it is so well ventilated.
+On hot, steamy nights, pitch it so the fly wings face open into the wind and you have a wind scoop (also blows the bugs out of the vestibules).

 Also, if it's looking like a monsoon is about to hit, you have to position it so the wind does not blow the rain in.
 So far I have always kept dry, even with the partial fly.
 It's just a matter of planning.
 I really like the partial fly too because it makes it easy to enter and exit the tent.
 Inside, you can look out to see what's going on.
 Plus, it reduces the weight and bulk of the tent.